 Donatos Pizza

-Founded in 1963 by Jim Groth, Donatos Pizza has carved a niche as a franchised pizza delivery service in 11 United States.
+Founded in 1963 by Jim Groth, Donatos Pizza has carved a niche as a franchised pizza delivery service in 11 states in the United States.
 The founder’s commitment to unparalleled customer service was established, and his vision was to create a brand that emphasized treating every customer with respect.
 This customer-centric principle is reflected in the brand’s succinct tagline, “Every Detail Matters,” which succinctly expresses the company’s core principle.

 Godfather’s Pizza